The Best Rivers In Ontario For Trout And Steelhead

 Wilmot Creek fishing can be great for such a small river.

-Wilmot Creek is another favorite creek of many steelhead anglers and although it’s not a big creek this river is known for large runs of steelhead and salmon which makes it one of the best rivers in Ontario to fish.
+Wilmot Creek is another favorite of many steelhead anglers.
+Although it’s not a big creek, this river is known for large runs of steelhead and salmon, which makes it one of the best rivers in Ontario to fish.

 Wilmot Creek also has migrator and resident brown trout and some big brook trout in the upper sections of the river.